asroq1/Project_Cats/README.md

 - Your cat's age is automatically calculated with its birthdate.

 2. Registration Made Easy
-- Register as a user using a regular or social login (Kakao, Naver) option!
+- Register as a user using a regular or social login (Kakao) option!

 3. Share Your Stories with Other Cat Lovers
 - Post any stories and photos you want to share with other users.